Alluxio/alluxio/docs/en/api/S3-API.md

 {% endfor %}
 </table>

+### Limitation
+In Alluxio, we use / as reserved separator, so don't create the S3 directory with /, like s3://example-bucket//.

 ## Language support
 Alluxio S3 client supports various programming languages, such as C++, Java, Python, Golang, and Ruby.
 In this documentation, we use curl REST calls and python S3 client as usage examples.